Chapter 15: The Voice of God 060525

 graduated first in my class if I had only run the mile instead of

 walking it.
-There was a reason for that.
-I used to have to run from
+There was a reason for not running that mile.
+As the

-neighbor bullies all the time.
+neighborhood bullies all the time.
 By the time I turned eighteen, I had

 worked out enough to face off with every single one of those bullies.
 I